singlesp/NeCoTINE/README.md

 # NeCoTINE
 Network Control Theory IN NEuroscience

-For neuroscientists who can't quit MATLAB!
+A toolbox for neuroscientists who can't quit MATLAB!